Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

 The description clearly states the tool's purpose: 'Add an entry to an existing Chain of Consciousness chain.'
-It explains the cryptographic linking and distinguishes this tool from siblings like coc_init (initialization) and coc_status (inspection).
+It specifies the action (add), the resource (entry to a CoC chain), and includes unique details about cryptographic hashing for tamper-evidence, distinguishing it from siblings like coc_init or coc_verify.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.